{{ summaryHeading }}

 Limitations:

-This is a pricing model for a service-call policy, not accounting, legal, tax, or dispatch-optimization advice.
+The result is a pricing model for service-call policy planning.
+It is not accounting, tax, legal, labor-law, dispatch-routing, or consumer-pricing advice.

 Worked Examples: